 Little extras to make the hen do sparkle

-- Hen do apparel – Matching PJs, Bride Tribe bikinis and even personalised hen do stamp tattoos.
+- Hen Do Apparel – Matching PJs, Bride Tribe bikinis and even personalised hen do stamp tattoos.
 The list of instagrammable things you can buy to wear on a hen do weekend is exhaustive.
-Check out our list of favourites here.